wingflexsim/DevDocument/docs/A320 FCU CUBE.md

 **About Light Brightness:**
 Those value is controlled by two rotary under the FCU CUBE.

-**About Knob Rotate Definition:**
-Signed values determine rotation direction, with the magnitude representing the rotating count.
-So that, this value is in Two's Complement.

-**About Light Brightness:**
-Those value is controlled by two rotary under the FCU CUBE.

 ## Downlink Data

 The computer send to the device.